Food processor

 A food processor is a kitchen appliance used to facilitate repetitive tasks in the preparation of food.
 Today, the term almost always refers to an electric-motor-driven appliance, although there are some manual devices also referred to as "food processors".

 Food processors are similar to blenders in many forms.
 A food processor typically requires little to no liquid during use, and even its finely chopped products retain some texture.
-A blender, however, requires a set amount of liquid in order for the blade to properly blend the food, and its output is also more liquidy.
+A blender, however, requires some liquid for the blade to properly blend the food, and its output is more liquid.
 Food processors are used to blend, chop, dice, and slice, allowing for quicker meal preparation.

 History

 One of the first electric food processors was the Starmix, introduced by German company Electrostar in 1946.
 Although the basic unit resembled a simple blender, numerous accessories were available, including attachments for slicing bread, milk centrifuges and ice cream bowls.
 In a time when electric motors were expensive, they also developed the piccolo, where the food processor's base unit could drive a vacuum cleaner.
 In the 1960s, Albrecht von Goertz designed the Starmix MX3 food processor.
 Although the entire company was rebranded as Starmix in 1968 following the success of the processors, they later focused on vacuum cleaners and electric hand-dryers and the last mixer was produced around the year 2000.

-In France, the concept of a machine to process food began when a catering company salesman, Pierre Verdun, observed the large amount of time his clients spent in the kitchen chopping, shredding and mixing.
+In France, the concept of a machine to process food began when a catering company salesman, Pierre Verdon, observed the large amount of time his clients spent in the kitchen chopping, shredding and mixing.
 He produced a simple but effective solution, a bowl with a revolving blade in the base.
 In 1960, this evolved into Robot-Coupe, a company established to manufacture commercial "food processors" for the catering industry.
 In the late 1960s, a commercial food processor driven by a powerful commercial induction motor was produced.
 Robot-Coupe's Magimix food processor arrived from France in the UK in 1974, beginning with the Model 1800.
 Then, a UK company Kenwood Limited started their own first Kenwood Food Processor, 'processor de- luxe,' in 1979.

 Carl Sontheimer introduced this same Magimix 1800 food processor to North America in 1973 under the Cuisinart brand, as America's first domestic food processor.
 Sontheimer contracted with a Japanese manufacturer to produce new models in 1977 in order to immediately launch his new Japanese-made food processor in 1980 when his contract with Robot-Coupe expired.